What does a book editor do? Part 1

 Some authors are able to find a productive group of beta readers.
 A good beta reader does more than say if they love it or hate it.
 That kind of feedback isn’t helpful.
 If you can’t find beta readers, or your beta readers don’t offer constructive feedback that helps you sell your book, you can hire a book editor to perform a professional critique—also called a manuscript evaluation.

 Did your story sound better inside your head than it does on paper?
-Is it incomplete, or failed to engage beta readers?
+Is it incomplete?
+Did it fail to engage beta readers?
 Do you know it has problems but aren’t sure how to fix them?

 A developmental editor has a bird’s-eye view of your story to help you put the pieces together.
-She can help you focus on your audience and clarify the direction and tone of your manuscript.
+She takes a deep dive to help you focus on your audience and clarify the direction and tone of your manuscript.
 Developmental editing is the most collaborative and requires a great deal of trust, respect, and open communication from both parties.
 It should be performed before line editing, copy editing, or proofreading.

-Developmental editing can sometimes involve a bit of ghostwriting on the editor’s part, so it’s important to find an editor who is also a skilled writer and can “capture your vision” in her own words.
+Developmental editing can sometimes involve a bit of ghostwriting or co-writing on the editor’s part, so it’s important to find an editor who is also a skilled writer and can “capture your vision” in her own words.
 This kind of editing is typically charged hourly, so the cost can vary greatly depending on the condition of your manuscript and your editor’s skillset.
+A true professional editor never asks for a share of your book’s rights or royalties, no matter how involved her edit may be, and she never plagiarizes any work.

 Line editing and copy editing